foldl/chatllm.cpp/docs/rag.md

 ## Chat with RAG

 Now let's chat with RAG.
+You can select any support LLM as backend and compare their performance.

+### Using MiniCPM

 Here we are using [MiniCPM DPO-2B](https://huggingface.co/openbmb/MiniCPM-2B-dpo-fp16), and QA ranking model is also used.

 ```